hashicorp/nomad/website/source/api/metrics.html.md

 - `format` `(string: "")` - Specifies the metrics format to be other than the JSON default.
 Currently, only `prometheus` is supported as an alternative format.
-This is specified as a querystring parameter.
+This is specified as a query string parameter.

 ### Sample Request